menialfob/avr-deq-volume-control/README.md

 ### Configuration

-You can customize the behavior of the script by modifying the configuration file `config.yaml` (if available) or by passing certain parameters directly in the script.
-Some typical configurations include:

-- **Receiver IP Address**: The network IP address of your AV Receiver.
-- **Adjustment Sensitivity**: How aggressively the tool should compensate for over-corrected channels.
-- **Logging Level**: Adjust the level of logging to monitor the script's actions in real-time.
+You need to set two environment variables to make it run properly:
+- CONFIG_PATH (Relative path to the folder where your .ady file is stored)
+- RECEIVER_IP (IP Address of the AVR)

 ### Troubleshooting

 If you encounter issues with the tool, verify the following:
 - The AV Receiver is properly connected to your network.
-- Your Python environment has all necessary dependencies installed.
-- Ensure the correct IP address and settings for your receiver are specified in the configuration.
+- Ensure you have the correct IP address of the receiver

 ## Contributions